UKCloud/openshift-egress-router-example/README.md

 Tested access from container via egress router with FW rule to only allow egress router IP - PASS

-Tested replicated egress router retains and can failover -
+Tested replicated egress router retains and can failover - FAIL cannot deploy

-Tested detroying contring and rebuilding to see if MAC was retained -
+Tested detroying contring and rebuilding to see if MAC was retained - FAIL cannot deploy